menacit/virt_base_course/resources/lab/README.md

 ### Bonus (just for fun!)
 - Utilize the "secrets" feature to avoid storing clear-text credentials in the Docker Compose file
 - Add additional service/container to Compose file that performs recurring backups of database
+- Publish/Share a modified version of the application as a container on a remote image repository

 ## Lab report/documentation
 Each student should submit a lab report containing **at least** the following information ("G"):
 - Documentation of how each task was performed, including reasoning behind solution
-- Screenshot proof of lab web application running in web browser on host system
+- Screenshots as proof of lab web application being accessible from web browser on the host system
+  - "**G**": Before applying modifications to HTML template file
+  - "**G**": After applying modifications to HTML template file
+  - "**VG**": Usage of the "Add to favorites!" functionality

 The lab report should be provided as a plain text file (".txt"), Markdown document or PDF file.
-In addition to the report, all lab files that have been changed (scripts, configuration sets, screenshots, etc.) should be provided as a ZIP or GZIP archive.
+In addition to the report, all lab files that have been changed/created (configuration sets, Dockerfiles, scripts, screenshots, etc.) should be provided as a ZIP or GZIP archive.

 Upload lab report and archive of changed files to
 %REPORT_TARGET%.